 The legacy TDLAS-LN analyzer presented a lower cutoff frequency and higher tube delay than the TDLAS-TE and EC155 but showed improvement over previous reports due to the use of a shorter intake tube and a lower volume filter holder.
-The 30 min $F{\rm CO_2}$ and $F{\rm N_2O}$ values measured by the 100 TDLAS systems compared well; F{CO_2} values measured by these systems were also comparable with the EC155.
+The 30 min F{CO_2} and F{N_2O} values measured by the TDLAS systems compared well; F{CO_2} values measured by these systems were also comparable with the EC155.

-More studies of long-term, multi-season N2O fluxes are needed to improve global estimates of agricultural N2O emissions (Reay et al., 2012; Wagner-Riddle et al., 2017).
-105 The optimal performance combined with its lower power and low maintenance requirements make the TDLAS-TE suitable note the remarks at the end of the for N_2O flux measurements under rugged field conditions in remote or rural areas where power quality can be a concern.
+More studies of long-term, multi-season N_2O fluxes are needed to improve global estimates of agricultural N_2O emissions (Reay et al., 2012; Wagner-Riddle et al., 2017).
+The optimal performance combined with its lower power and low maintenance requirements make the TDLAS-TE suitable for N_2O flux measurements under rugged field conditions in remote or rural areas where power quality can be a concern.